iximiuz/awesome-container-tinkering/IMAGES.md

 ### Devbox

 <a href="https://github.com/jetpack-io/devbox">Devbox</a> - "Instant, easy, predictable shells and containers."

 Devbox is a command-line tool that lets you create isolated shells and containers.
 You start by defining the list of packages required by your development environment, and Devbox uses that definition to create an isolated environment just for your application.
 You can use it right away, or turn it into a OCI container image.
 No Dockerfiles are involved.
 Powered by Nix.

 ### buildg

 <a href="https://github.com/ktock/buildg">buildg</a> - "Interactive debugger for Dockerfile, with support for IDEs (VS Code, Emacs, Neovim, etc)."

+## Image Inspection

+### dive

+<a href="https://github.com/wagoodman/dive">dive</a> - "A tool for exploring each layer in a docker image."

+### container-diff

+<a href="https://github.com/GoogleContainerTools/container-diff">container-diff</a> - "Diff your Docker containers."

+### explore (SaaS)

+[explore](https://explore.ggcr.dev/) - "A tool for exploring the layers and filesystem of an image from the browser."

+## Image Editing

+### umoci

+<a href="https://github.com/opencontainers/umoci">umoci</a> - "umoci modifies Open Container images."

+## Image Optimization

+### DockerSlim

+<a href="https://github.com/docker-slim/docker-slim">DockerSlim</a> - "Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more)."

-## Image Edit & Copy
+## Image Distribution

+### ⭐ Distribution

+<a href="https://github.com/distribution/distribution">Distribution</a> - "The toolkit to pack, ship, store, and deliver container content."

+An open-source registry implementation for storing and distributing container images using the OCI Distribution Specification with the goal to provide a simple, secure, and scalable base for building a large scale registry solution or running a simple private registry.
+Used by Docker Hub, GitHub Container Registry, GitLab Container Registry, DigitalOcean Container Registry, CNCF Harbor Project, VMware Harbor Registry, and more.

 ### skopeo

 <a href="https://github.com/containers/skopeo">skopeo</a> - "Work with remote images registries - retrieving information, images, signing content."

-### umoci

-<a href="https://github.com/opencontainers/umoci">umoci</a> - "umoci modifies Open Container images."

 ### go-containerregistry/crane